 Measuring airborne viruses in real-time is currently impossible, and probably quite alarming.
 What would be better is to ascertain how easily a virus can stay infectious spread in the workplace.
 Thankfully, workplaces can now harness the power of comprehensive indoor air quality solutions to gauge their risk of virus transmission.

-The Airthings Virus Risk Indicator combines data from Wave Plus for Business’ existing sensors that monitor CO2, humidity, and temperature into a proprietary algorithm, calculating the risk level of virus transmission in a building.
+The Airthings Virus Risk Indicator combines data from Space Radon's (formerly Wave Plus for Business) existing sensors that monitor CO2, humidity, and temperature into a proprietary algorithm, calculating the risk level of virus transmission in a building.

 It evaluates four risk factors that correlate with airborne virus spread: virus survival rate, the body's natural defence, room occupancy, and ventilation rate.
 It promotes indoor environments where people thrive, but viruses don’t.

-The built-in sensors within Wave Plus for Business include Radon, CO2, VOC, Temperature, Humidity, Light and Air Pressure.
+The built-in sensors within Space Radon include Radon, CO2, VOC, Temperature, Humidity, Light and Air Pressure.
 The Virus Risk Indicator operates through a custom-developed algorithm that uses some of these sensors to analyze the relationship between the device’s indoor air quality readings and the most common factors that contribute to airborne virus spread in an indoor space, such as a school, office, or place of business.

 At a time like this, transparency is key.
 At Airthings we want to be upfront about all the things our indicator can and cannot do.
 This will enable you to get the perfect solution for your business.
 Here are three things to consider about the virus risk indicator: